Boomtown (festival): 2022-present: Recovery and re-expansion

-The festival returned in 2022 with a vastly condensed layout, a decreased number of districts (14 to 8) and main stages (25 to 12).
+The festival returned in 2022 with a reset chapter number and a vastly condensed layout, with 8 districts (reduced from 14) and 12 main stages (reduced from 25).
 The majority of entertainment was moved into the bowl, with the campsites onto the flat land surrounding.
 Two new flagship main stages were introduced, Origin as the main dance stage, and Grand Central as the main live music stage, with the previously-largest-main-stages not returning.
-The chapter numbering scheme was also reset, with the event subtitled Chapter One: The Gathering.
+The festival also adopted a lineup policy whereby most performers were announced only days before the event, this coincided with a drop of typical headliner bookings.

+The 2022 fair took place during a period of extreme heat in the United Kingdom, with temperatures forecast to reach 38°C. The dry conditions made the site extremely dusty, and many attendees wore face coverings such as bandanas.
+The dust caused many attendees to develop a cough, which became colloquially known as 'boomlung'.

-The festival also adopted a new lineup policy whereby most performers were announced only days before the event, this coincided with a drop of typical headliner bookings.
-On 17 August 2022, Boomtown co-founders Luke Mitchell and Christopher Rutherford released a statement confirming that the festival, previously the largest wholly independent in the UK, had sold a 45% stake (including 18% to Live Nation UK) citing increasing financial pressure in the wake of the pandemic.
+On 17 August 2022, co-founders Luke Mitchell and Christopher Rutherford confirmed that the festival, previously the largest wholly independent festival in the UK, had sold a 45% stake to a company jointly owned by Live Nation, Gaiety Investments and SJM Concerts, citing financial pressure following the pandemic.
+Trade press reported the split as 18% to Live Nation, 18% to Gaiety and 9% to SJM.

 On 29 June 2023, for the 15th anniversary of the festival, Boomtown announced The Prodigy would be headlining the fair on Sunday, the first headline announcement since the change in policy.
 However, the Friday during the festival, the band cancelled all upcoming performances after vocalist Maxim suffered a back injury.
 The Prodigy was replaced by Chase and Status.

-On 6 December 2024, Boomtown launched the 2025 event with a return to advance lineup announcements, including a first-wave of artists, and announcing the first re-expansion outside of the bowl.
-Old Town moving to Hilltop, and the introduction of two new main dance stages: The Lions Gate (replacing Origin), and a new fully-hydrogen powered stage Hydro for techno and house music, a first for a major UK festival.
+On 6 December 2024, Boomtown launched the 2025 event with a return to lineup announcements in advance, with a first-wave of artists, and announcing the first re-expansion outside of the bowl.
+The Old Town district moving to Hilltop, and the introduction of two new main dance stages: The Lions Gate (replacing Origin), and a new fully-hydrogen powered stage Hydro for techno and house music, a first for a major UK festival.
 The event also included the reintroduction of a single wellness and spiritual healing area Thrutopia, with speakers, traders, and workshops, and a large communal fire pit.